Madhakee01/COMP-4800-Threat-Intelligence/README.md

 Goals: Produce a orginal research paper based on my experience in the industry and the contents we are learning from this course.

 ## Tile:
-A Threat Intelligence Framework: Mapping CVE to MITRE ATT&CKS for Automotive Security
+Threat Intelligence approach for mapping CVE to MITRE ATT&CK for better vulnerability management in Automotive Security

 ## Todo
 - [x] Identify Relevant Literature